 Obviously over time the more I’ve researched crypto, the more interested I have become in other real world solution coins (there are a dozen or so coins that will make our lives better) and I am trying to hold them as well, because I am all in favour for disruption and competition in the world today, tomorrow and in the future.
 Ripple, Ethereum, Litecoin, NEO, Cardano, Stratis, Lisk, Stellar are just a few that I presently hold.

 Hold is the keyword, as I am not buying and selling like a crazy day trader.
 Buying and holding.
 Everything I have invested in is for the long term (2-5 years).
 You may have noticed I have not mentioned Bitcoin in that list.
 I sold my bitcoin, which I purchased at a fairly low price.
-It has in excess of 400% and dropped to around 200% depending on the day.
+It has increased in excess of 400% and dropped to around 200% depending on the day.

 Bitcoin is a problem coin.
 It is too damn volatile.
 Nobody in their right mind would use Bitcoin for anything because one day you can buy a Pizza for 3 bitcoin and then next day the Bitcoin is worth $18000 (Expensive pizza).
 Not to mention the other problems Bitcoin faces namely slow transaction speed (anything from 4 hours to a day) and high transactions fees makes it a useless coin, good for nothing.